ALL

 Gambling is the act of risking money, property, or something of value on an activity that has an uncertain outcome.
 Gambling takes many forms:

-• playing card games for money
+• playing games of skill for money

 What is legalized gambling?